How to Find a CDL Driver:

 An attractive job post needs to clearly define the responsibilities of the role, and advertise any benefits that the successful candidate will receive.
 To find a good CDL driver, you should also make it clear which certifications, skills, and experience the ideal candidate should have.

 If there are unfavorable aspects of the job, for example, working on weekends and over the holidays, be transparent about this.
-You increase your chances of hiring the ideal CDL driver when you're honest about working conditions and responsibilties.
+You increase your chances of hiring the ideal CDL driver when you're honest about working conditions and responsibilities.

 Clearly outline the duties, requirements, limitations, and benefits of the role.

 Be sure to mention the type of CDL driver you require.
-In other words, specify whether they should have a Class A, Class B, or Class C certification.
+In other words, specify whether they should have a Class A, Class B, or Class C license.
 If possible, go a step further and mention the type of vehicle(s) they will be expected to drive.

-If there are any CDL endorsements (special permissions) candidates require to transport passengers or goods/materials, be sure to list them.
+If there are any CDL endorsements (special permissions) candidates require to transport passengers, goods, or materials, be sure to list them.

-Use a CDL driver job description template to make it easier.
+Use a CDL driver job description template.